Birkhoff-Kellogg type results in product spaces and their application to differential systems: Introduction

 where $T=(T_1,T_2)$ is a suitable compact operator acting on the Cartesian product of two sets $C_1$ and $C_2$, which can be as follows: \begin{enumerate} \item $C_1$ and $C_2$ are cones; \item $C_1$ is a cone and $C_2=X_2$ is a infinite dimensional normed space; \item both $C_1=X_1$ and $C_2=X_2$ are infinite dimensional normed spaces. \end{enumerate}

 In the context of fixed point theory, a component-wise approach has been utilized in the past, see for example~\cite{Avramescu, Benedetti, imap, InMaRo, Perov, PrecupFPT}; here we develop a somewhat analogue theory in the framework of nonlinear spectral theory.
 In particular, we give quite natural conditions yielding the existence of component-wise eigenvalues $\lambda_1,\lambda_2>0$ and corresponding eigenfunctions $x_0,y_0$, both of prescribed non-zero norm.
-We also provide further results in the settings~(2) and (3), which yield the additional existence of negative eigenvalues with corresponding eigenfunctions.
+We also provide further results in the settings~\eqref{due} and \eqref{tre}, which yield the additional existence of negative eigenvalues with corresponding eigenfunctions.
+Furthermore we present a direct application of the classical result by Krasnosel'ski\u{\i} and Lady\v{z}enski\u{\i} to the context of systems and present a comparison between the two approaches, see Remark~\ref{comparison}.

+Section 3 of the paper is devoted to applications of the theoretical results to differential systems.
+We stress that these applications are given as a motivation for the theoretical results and are provided for illustrative purposes.
+In order to keep the paper as readable as possible, we study these problems in the case of continuous nonlinearities.